-4. Aside from ordering a criminal jury trial (or a civil jury trial other than as described in Paragraph 2 above) to begin before May 3, 2021, the judicial officer presiding over any action or proceeding may take such further actions consistent with this Order as may be lawful and appropriate to ensure the fairness of the proceedings and preserve the substantial rights of the parties.
-It is the sense of the Court that each judicial officer will confer with counsel in civil cases that are at or approaching the "trial ready" stage in order to discuss the reality that in the ordinary course, the available jury trial slots in each Division will be prioritized for criminal jury trials such that civil jury trials will of necessity likely be deferred significantly into the future, along with the feasibility of having such civil cases fully "pre-tried" in the near-term such that they can be tried as an "initial civil trial" pursuant to Paragraph 2 above, or be called on shorter notice for a jury trial should an available jury trial scheduling slot become available due to the resolution or deferral of a case previously set for a jury trial.
+4. Aside from ordering a jury trial to begin before June 1, 2021 (except as provided on the limited basis set forth in paragraph 2 above), the judicial officer presiding over any action or proceeding may take such further actions consistent with this Order as may be lawful and appropriate to ensure the fairness of the proceedings and preserve the substantial rights of the parties.
+It is the sense of the Court that each judicial officer will confer with counsel in civil cases that are at or approaching the "trial ready" stage in order to discuss the reality that in the ordinary course, the available jury trial slots in each Division will be prioritized for criminal jury trials such that as a general matter civil jury trials will of necessity likely be deferred significantly into the future, along with the feasibility of having such civil cases fully "pre-tried" in the near-term such that they can be called on shorter notice for a jury trial should an available jury trial scheduling slot become available due to the resolution or deferral of a case previously set for a jury trial.
 Nothing in this Administrative Order affects the authority of any judicial officer to confer with counsel to determine if a given civil or criminal matter can be tried "non-jury" consistent with applicable law, or to advise counsel that a civil jury trial will be deferred to a date certain significantly in the future in order to allow for a higher likelihood of scheduling certainty for counsel and trial participants.
 It is further anticipated that each judicial officer will confer with counsel in criminal cases to which they are assigned to assess the likely timing and scope of any anticipated jury trials in such cases in order to assist in overall jury trial scheduling within each Division of the Court.